 BSI will normally provide you with a Draft Assessment Report prior to finalisation.
 This will provide an opportunity to correct any errors or omissions.

-If you are unclear of any of the information in your report, you should initially discuss this with your BSI Client Manager.
+If any information in the report is unclear, you should initially discuss this with your BSI Client Manager.